 Competition Takes a Toll

 While competition breeds healthy business approaches, it can be difficult to manage when trucking jobs are incredibly isolating.
 Due to the job’s solitary lifestyle, trucking may be overwhelming for those who’ve just entered this difficult industry.
-With little human contact, extended stays away from home and low-paying tasks, trucking may be a growing segment which is difficult to handle by the labor force.
+With little human contact, extended stays away from home, and low-paying tasks, trucking may be a growing segment that is difficult to handle by the labor force.

-A similar segment of independent contactors, Uber drivers, have boosted the competitive atmosphere in their industry.
+A similar segment of independent contractors, Uber drivers, have boosted the competitive atmosphere in their industry.
 Recently, Uber drivers have been organizing and suing taxi companies over unfair labor practices.
-Meanwhile, the American Truckers Association has pushed for increasing driver pay, more time at home and overall driver image improvement.
-Time will tell how Uber activity may begin to blaze a path for positive, competitve changes in trucking.
+Meanwhile, the American Truckers Association has pushed for increasing driver pay, more time at home, and overall driver image improvement.
+Time will tell how Uber's activity may begin to blaze a path for positive, competitive changes in trucking.

 Private Carriers Might Be the Answer